Isidor Philipp: Teaching philosophy

 Rubato, Philipp wrote, does not mean playing out of time, but rather, "any ritenuto that we may be impelled to make, must be compensated by a corresponding accelerando and also the opposite, the bass keeping exactly the time."
 Although Philipp abhorred distortions in interpreting pieces, he believed that "even when all the interpretive signs are exactly observed, there remains ample scope for self expression and liberty.
 You must be living and feeling the drama or the poem or the piece you play, in all its inflections and shades of emotion.
 What you do not feel yourself, your listeners will not get.
 You must be fully absorbed in the interpretation."

 When his friend Claude Debussy was composing new pieces for the piano, he would often ask Philipp for advice on notation so that pianists would be able to better understand his nuances and approach.
 After considerable deliberation, they both decided that almost no pedal markings should be used in any of the published pieces.
 Their reasoning is that every piano is different in quality, every room or hall is different in size and resonance, and each pianist has different capabilities.
 To lock in one form of pedaling to cover all possible circumstances would place the pedaling notation above the effects that Debussy wished to achieve.
 They decided that pedaling only where it is absolutely necessary, and gave discretion to the pianist to use it as needed.
 Although this has often been abused by some pianists who use it to cloud the harmonies, or achieve a very dry sound, it remains a point of discussion for every pianist who chooses to perform Debussy's piano works.

-Harold Bradley (pianist) stated that Philipp didn't necessarily always take the 'best' students as his pupils.
+Harold Bradley (pianist) stated that Philipp did not necessarily always take the 'best' students as his pupils.
 Sometimes, he would accept a student who had only a few years of instruction and was at the intermediate level, and often he would refuse to teach even top level pianists.
 For Philipp, the most important attribute of a student wasn't his or her particular level of accomplishment, but whether they were teachable or not.
 Bradley said that Philipp could often tell a pianist's personality just by listening to him play.
 Bradley created an institute (Bradley Institute of Music) that embodied the educational philosophies of Isidor Philipp.
 The institute's staff worked closely with Philipp to create a musical education that worked from pre-school aged children on.